Submitty/submitty.github.io/_docs/sysadmin/troubleshooting/database_overview.md

 ---

-Submitty is setup such that it uses one "master" Database and then each course that is added ewould have its own DB.
+Submitty is setup such that it uses one "master" Database and then each course that is added would have its own DB.
 The master DB (named `submitty`) contains all of the courses, users, the courses the users are in, as well as the users' login sessions.
 Within each course DB (named `submitty_${SEMESTER}_${COURSE}`), there are the gradeables, users, grades, etc. that are specific only to that course.